oracle-devrel/oci-terraform-genai-llm-on-gpuvms/README.md

 Have you ever wondered how to deploy a Large Language Model (LLM) on OCI?
 In this solution, you will learn how to deploy a Large Language Models using NVIDIA OCI Bare Metal Compute Instances (NVIDIA A10 Tensor Core GPUs), with an inference server called `vLLM`.

 `vLLM` can be deployed as a server that implements the OpenAI API protocol.
-This allows vLLM to be used as a drop-in replacement for applications using OpenAI API, meaning that we can choose OpenAI models (like `gpt-3.5` or `gpt4`) to generate text for our request based just in two things:
+This allows vLLM to be used as a drop-in replacement for applications using OpenAI API, meaning that we can use common routes like `v1/completion`,`v1/chat/completion` across various LLLMs according to the application requirements.

-- The original user's query
-- The model name of the LLM you want to run text generation against.

 These LLMs can come from any HuggingFace well-formed repository (your choice), so we will need to authenticate to HuggingFace to pull the models (if you haven't built them from source) with an authentication token.